Friends To Liberty

 Here are three case studies that describe different paths to finding an influential audience and financial independence and stability.

-Deliberate Transformation.
-The Daily Signal (https://www.dailysignal.com/) founded as the journalistic outlet of the think tank the Heritage Foundation, it grew into an independent media outlet.
+Planned Transformation.
+The Daily Signal (https://www.dailysignal.com/) founded as the journalistic outlet of the think tank the Heritage Foundation (www.heritage.org), it grew into an independent media outlet.
 Growth was planned on financial stability to ensure independence.
-The Daily Signal strategy was to identify and dominate an unfilled niche in crowded alternative conservative media space.
-A strategic advantage of their model is pairing with a research foundation that provides expertise, authors, sources and leads to deliver timely, authoratative, and cutting-edge news often overlooked by main stream media.
-The strategy includes distribution on multiple platforms and multiple formats (e.g. podcasts, videos, etc) to go where the audience is and expand the demographic reach across the conservative movement—targeting not a segment of conservatives but the diversity of the U.S. conservative space.
+The Daily Signal strategy was to identify and dominate an unfilled niche in a crowded U.S. alternative conservative media space.
+A strategic advantage of their model is pairing with a research foundation that provides expertise, authors, sources and leads to deliver timely, authorative, and cutting-edge news often overlooked by mainstream media.
+The strategy includes distribution on multiple platforms and multiple formats (e.g. podcasts, videos, etc.) to go where the audience is and expand the demographic reach across the conservative movement—targeting not a segment of conservatives but the diversity of the U.S. conservative space.

 Crossover from Media to Culture